 Subaru Outback manuals

-Subaru Outback: Tire labeling
+Subaru Outback (BR): Tire labeling

 Many markings (e.g. Tire size, Tire Identification Number or TIN) are placed on the sidewall of a tire by tire manufacturers.
 These marking can provide you with useful information on the tire.